The SFW Residency at the Kent Cultural Alliance

 At this time, KCA expects to begin accepting applications for residency for calendar year 2025, during the early summer months of 2024.
 Be sure to get your name and email on the list to receive first notice of open applications.

-Complete the form below to join our Artist contact list:
+Click on the button below to join our Artist contact list:

 Beginning in late 2017 the Kent Cultural Alliance, with the help of the State of Maryland, the County of Kent and the Town of Chestertown, as well as dozens of generous donors, worked to save and renovate the historic building at 101 Spring Avenue, Chestertown.
 Built in 1799, moved one lot west around 1900, and significantly enlarged throughout the 20th Century, this building is nominated as an Escape Site on the National Parks Service Network to Freedom.
 On December 26, 1846, at the age of 24, Isaac Mason escaped this house and ran to freedom (according to his autobiography “Life of Isaac Mason as a Slave” published in Worcester, MA in 1893).